 Nowadays, you can purchase ready-made strips for your cake pans to do the same thing, but it's cheaper to just make your own.
 Baking cakes from scratch shouldn't call for unnecessary expense.

-say, "Why spend good money on something when you don't need to?"
+As Grandma would say, "Why spend good money on something when you don't need to?"

 Dishes & Beverages of the Old South (1913)